nextstrain/hbv/ingest/README.md

 This is the ingest pipeline for Hepatitis B (HBV) virus sequences

+> NOTE: This ingest pipeline is in development and the inferred metadata (especially, but not limited to, "clade_nextclade") should not be used for scientific results.

 ## Software requirements

 Follow the [standard installation instructions](https://docs.nextstrain.org/en/latest/install.html) for Nextstrain's suite of software tools.